-Welcome all new and returning Chicago State University College of Pharmacy Students.
+Welcome all new and returning Chicago State University pharmacy students.
 Undertaking pharmacy education represents an important step in your life and choosing to study at Chicago State University College of Pharmacy will help you make the most of your potential.